team-jmj/EarnIt/README.md

 * Update app overview
 * Incorporate user data into user home
 * Continue implementing login/signup security features
-* Implement full features (and security features) in the Expense page
 * Implement user income input feature in the Profile page
 * Associate the user input to the database